Catholic Church and Nazi Germany during World War II: Central Europe

 Slovakia, under Tiso and Tuka (who described himself as a daily communicant), had power over 90,000 Jews.
 Like the Nazis other main allies, Petain, Mussolini, and Horthy—Tiso did not share the racist hardline on Jews held by Hitler and radicals within his own government, but held a more traditional, conservative antisemitism.
 His regime was nonetheless highly antisemitic.

 Phayer wrote that antisemitism existed well before the Nazi time and during the interwar period "antisemitism characterised the Catholicism of the Slovak people".
 The People's Party, founded and dominated by clergymen, used antisemitism as part of its political presentation.
 Antisemitic terror was practised by the Hlinka Guard.

 Tiso promulgated the first antisemitic legislation in 1939 and 1940.
 In February 1942, Tiso agreed to begin deportations of Jews and Slovakia became the first Nazi ally to agree to deportations under the framework of the Final Solution.
 The Nazis had asked for 20,000 young able-bodied Jews.
 Tiso hoped that compliance would aid in the return of 120,000 Slovak workers from Germany.
 Burzio protested to Prime Minister Vojtech Tuka.
 Later in 1942, amid Vatican protests as news of the fate of the deportees filtered back, and the German advance into Russia was halted, Slovakia became the first of Hitler's puppet states to shut down the deportations.

 The Vatican began to receive reports from Slovak army chaplains in October 1941 of mass shootings of Jews on the Eastern Front, but did not take action.
 When, in early 1942, papal diplomats in Bratislava, Hungary and Switzerland predicted impending deportations and exterminations, the Vatican protested.
-Burzio advised Rome of deportations to Poland "equivalent to condemning a great part of them to death" and the Vatican protested to the Slovakian legate.
+Burzio advised Rome of deportations to Poland "equivalent to condemning a great part of them to death" and the Vatican protested to the Slovak legate.
 According to Phayer, the protests, not made in public, were ineffectual and 'resettlements' continued in the summer and autumn of 1942—57,752 by the end of 1942.

-Burzio reported to Rome that some of the Slovakian bishops were indifferent to the plight of the Jews.
+Burzio reported to Rome that some of the Slovak bishops were indifferent to the plight of the Jews.
 Others, such as Bishop Pavol Jantausch and Bishop Pavol Gojdič were active in protecting Jews.
 The Vicar of Bratislava Augustin Pozdech and Jozef Čársky, Bishop of Prešov, emphatically denounced the deportations.
 Knowledge of the conditions at Auschwitz began to spread.
 Mazower wrote: "When the Vatican protested, the government responded with defiance: 'There is no foreign intervention which would stop us on the road to the liberation of Slovakia from Jewry', insisted President Tiso".
 Distressing scenes at railway yards of deportees being beaten by Hlinka guards had spurred community protest, including from leading churchmen such as Bishop Pavol Jantausch.